-During the application process, the officers in Prefectures are requested to take fingerprints for each and every asylum seeker above 14 years old and they have a duty to check these fingerprints in the Eurodac system.
-An exception is made for asylum seekers whose fingerprints are unfit for identification (i.e. unreadable).
-In this case, asylum seekers will be summoned again and then their claim will be channelled into the accelerated procedure if their fingerprints are still unfit for identification,120 except very specific cases related to a proved illness.
-The asylum claim cannot be fully registered without the fingerprints have been taken and checked in the Eurodac system.
-Therefore, the asylum claim certification is only delivered once all information, including fingerprints, has been registered.121
+During the application process, the officers in Prefectures are requested to take fingerprints for each and every asylum seeker above 14 years old and they have a duty to check these fingerprints in the Eurodac database.
+An exception is made for asylum seekers whose fingerprints are unfit for identification i.e. unreadable.
+In this case, asylum seekers will be summoned again and then their claim